minimizing bird breathing problems during wildfires

 Can wildfire smoke kill birds?

-bird respiratory system
+bird respiratory sytem

 Do This Don't Do This